 Romans 8 please, verse 14.
 We must humble ourselves and be lead by God's Spirit.

-And we are going to hear during the Feast some wonderful thing about our calling.
+And we are going to hear during the Feast some wonderful things about our calling.

-And if you have not received the spirit of bondage again to fear, but you have received the spirit of adoption, whereby cry Father.
-And the spirit of it shall bear witness with our spirit that we are the children of God.
-(And it's a wonderful honor.)
-And if children of God, then heirs of God and joint heirs with Christ if so be that we suffer with Him so that we may be also glorified with Him.
+Romans 8:15-17 For you did not receive the spirit of bondage again to fear, but you received the Spirit of adoption by whom we cry out, "Abba, Father."
+The Spirit himself bears witness with our spirit that we are children of God [And it is a wonderful honor.], and if children of God, then heirs—heirs of God and joint heirs with Christ, if indeed we suffer with Him, that we may also be glorified with Him.

 And being heirs with Christ, we are going to inherit everything that Christ has.
-That's what's in store for us, and that's what's important this Feast to realize.
+That is what is in store for us, and that is what is important this Feast to realize.

 What will we inherit?

-Well—God's Spirit bears witness with our spirit that we are adopted children of God and than as children heirs, then joint heirs we have inheritance is to be joint heirs with Christ.
+Well, God's Spirit bears witness with our spirit that we are adopted children of God and then as children heirs, then joint heirs we have inheritance is to be joint heirs with Christ.
 Because of that we will share in the glory to come with Him.
-That's the future that you have.
-How was he glorified?
-He was changed from flesh to spirit, and that's going to take place with each of you.
+That is the future that you have.
+How was He glorified?
+He was changed from flesh to spirit, and that is going to take place with each of you.

 For what purpose did God set us apart?

 He set us apart to make us heirs.
-Refer to H. W. Armstrong's, Mystery of the Ages.
-You probably haven't heard some of these things in a lot of years.
-"God saw that no being less than God (in the God family) could certainly be relied on to never sin.
-We must be like God who can not sin in order to fulfill His purpose for the entire vast universe.
-God saw that nothing less than Himself, the God family, could be absolutely relied upon to carry out that supreme purpose."
+Refer to Herbert W. Armstrong's Mystery of the Ages.
+You probably have not heard some of these things in a lot of years.
+"God saw that no being less than God [in the God Family] could certainly be relied on to never sin.
+We must be like God who cannot sin in order to fulfill His purpose for the entire vast universe.
+God saw that nothing less than Himself, the God Family, could be absolutely relied upon to carry out that supreme purpose."

-And He who searches the heart knows what the mind is, what is the mind of the spirit, because He makes intercession for the saints according to the will of God.
-And we know that all things work together for good to them who love God and to them who are the called according to His purpose.
-For whom He did foreknow, He also did foredestined to be conformed to the image of His Son. (to be just like Jesus Christ), that he might be the first born among many brethren.
-Moreover whom He did predestinate, them he also called, and whom He called, them He also justified, and whom He justified, them He glorified.
-(And that's for us.)
-What shall we than say to these things?
+Romans 8:27-31 Now He who searches the heart knows what the mind of the Spirit is, because He makes intercession for the saints according to the will of God.
+And we know that all things work together for good to those who love God, to those who are the called according to His purpose.
+For whom He foreknew, He also did predestinate to be conformed to the image of His Son [to be just like Jesus Christ], that He might be the firstborn among many brethren.
+Moreover whom He predestined, these He also called; whom He called, these He also justified; and whom He justified, these He also glorified.
+[And that is for us.]
+What then shall we say to these things?
 If God is for us, who can be against us?

 God knows what He is doing.
-When you're changed you will be ready, you will be perfected, you will be glorified—it will be tremendous!
+When you are changed you will be ready, you will be perfected, you will be glorified—it will be tremendous!
 The exciting part of this verse is that we are to conform to the image of Christ.
-That's what God's purpose is, and He's the prefect Father.
-He's going to see to it that we do it; He's going to see to it that it's done.
+That is what God's purpose is, and He is the prefect Father.
+He is going to see to it that we do it; He is going to see to it that it is done.

-Giving thanks unto the Father which has made us mete to be partakers of the inheritance of the saints in life (here we see that God is making us partakers; He's going to do it), who has delivered us from the powers of darkness, who has translated us into the kingdom of his dear son, in whom we have redemption through His blood, even the forgiveness of sins, who is the image of the invisible God, the first born of every creature (that includes you; that is you.), For by Him were all things created that are in heaven and that are on earth, visible and invisible, whether they be thrones or dominions or principalities or powers, all things were created by Him and for Him.
-And He is before all things.
-By Him all things consist.
-He is the Head of the body, the Church, who is the beginning, the first born from the dead that in all things He might have preeminence, for it pleased the Father that in Him should all fullness dwell.
+Colossians 1:12-19 Giving thanks to the Father who has made us qualified to be partakers of the inheritance of the saints in the light [Here we see that God is making us partakers; He is going to do it).
+He has delivered us from the power of darkness, and has conveyed us into the kingdom of the Son of His love, in whom we have redemption through His blood, the forgiveness of sins.
+He is the image of the invisible God, the firstborn over all creation [That includes you; that is you.].
+For by Him all things were created that are in heaven and that are on earth, visible and invisible, whether thrones or dominions or principalities or powers.
+All things were created by Him and for Him.
+And He is before all things, and in Him all things consist.
+He is the Head of the body, the church, who is the beginning, the firstborn from the dead, that in all things He might have preeminence.
+For it pleased the Father that in Him should all the fullness dwell.

-and He is the head and the body of the Church, who is the beginning, the first born from the dead, that in all things He might have pre-eminence.
+Colossians 1:18 And He is the head of the body, the church, who is the beginning, the firstborn from the dead, that in all things He might have preeminence.

 He is the beginning, the cause, the act.
-He is the cause the beginning of creation.
+He is the cause of the beginning of creation.
 He is the efficient cause of creation.
 He is the beginning of something as the beginning of a line, of a family line.
-He is the beginning of the family line of God.
-He is the first born from the dead.
-That's who we are going to follow.
+He is the beginning of the Family line of God.
+He is the firstborn from the dead.
+That is who we are going to follow.
 He is the beginning of the line, and you are to be part of that line.
-That's exciting, brethren!
-That's exciting!
+That is exciting, brethren!
+That is exciting!

 And when will that harvest take place?

-But every man in his order, Christ the first fruits, afterward they that are Christ's sat His coming.
+I Corinthians 15:23 But each one in his own order, Christ the firstfruits, afterward those who are Christ's sat His coming.

 What will signify that event?
 It will be by us changing.

-Behold I show you a mystery.
-We shall not all sleep but we shall be changed in a moment, in the twinkling of an eye, at the last trump.
-For at the trumpet shall sound and the dead shall be raise incorruptible.
-And we shall be changed.
+I Corinthians 15:51-52 Behold, I show you a mystery.
+We shall not all sleep but we shall all be changed—in a moment, in the twinkling of an eye, at the last trumpet.
+For the trumpet shall sound, and the dead shall be raised incorruptible, and we shall all be changed.

 What kind of body will we have?

 We are going through the corruption part right now.
-We're all suffering and straining in the body we have, but it is going to change.
+We are all suffering and straining in the body we have, but it is going to change.

 This is what he is talking about.

-Behold what manner of love the father has bestowed upon the sons of God.
-Now, that word sons of God could just as easily be translated, and probably should be translated, the children of God.
-Therefore the world knows us not, because it knew Him not.
-Beloved now are we the sons of God (or the children of God), and it does not yet appear what we shall be.
-But we know that when He shall appear, we shall be like Him; for we shall see Him as He is.
+I John 3:1-2 Behold what manner of love the Father has bestowed on us, that we should be called children of God.
+Therefore the world does not know us, because it did not know Him.
+Beloved, now we are children of God, and it has not yet been revealed what we shall be, but we know that when He is revealed, we shall be like Him, for we shall see Him as He is.

 Now the word children here is another word indicating adoption, just as we had heard before, but is much stronger and has a much more tender meaning.
-I don't think we begin to realize how much God is for us and how He's pulling for us.
-It means descendent posterity; it means true children.
-In the most tender of terms, it means my child.
+I do not think we can begin to realize how much God is for us and how He is pulling for us.
+It means descendant posterity; it means true children.
+In the most tender of terms, it means, My child.
 God would be standing here at the door with a shotgun, if they tried to take you away.
-It means my child.
-That's how special you all are to God!
+That is how special you all are to God!

-Go to Philippians 3:20 and 21 because that shows where our citizenship is now.
+Go to Philippians 3 because that shows where our citizenship is now.

-For our citizenship is in heaven, from when whence also we look for the Savior, the Lord Jesus Christ:
+Philippians 3:20-21 For our citizenship is in heaven, from which we also eagerly wait for the Savior, the Lord Jesus Christ.

-You see God calls us as thought we already were; God doesn't mince any words.
-He knows; God doesn't make any mistakes.
-You're going to hear this too.
-God trusts you; He has faith in you, and He doesn't make mistakes.
-He's called you.
+You see God calls us as though we already were; God does not mince any words.
+He knows; God does not make any mistakes.
+You are going to hear this too.
+God trusts you; He has faith in you, and He does not make mistakes.
+He has called you.

-And that's God.
+And that is God.
 He knows that you are going to make it.
-So He says here, "Our citizenship", and we should start to consider our citizenship in heaven.
+So He says here, "Our citizenship," and we should start to consider our citizenship in heaven.
 We are so physical!
 We think of our bills.
-We think of our House.
+We think of our house.
 We think of our infirmities.
-We have about the vision of a myopic.
-And I'll raise my hand to be the biggest myopic.
-We've got to start looking past that.
-We've go to start realizing that we belong to the living God!
+We have the vision of a myopic.
+And I will raise my hand to be the biggest myopic.
+We have got to start looking past that.
+We have go to start realizing that we belong to the living God!
 And that our citizenship is in heaven with Him.
-That's what it's all about.
-That's why you're called.
+That is what it is all about.
+That is why you are called.

-Who shall change our vile body that it may be fashioned like unto His glorious body.
-According to the working where by He is able to even subdue all things unto Himself.
+Philippians 3:21 Who will transform our lowly body that it may be conformed to His glorious body, according to the working by which He is able even to subdue all things to Himself.

-Okay, it shows where our citizenship really is, and what will happen on His return.
+It shows where our citizenship really is, and what will happen on His return.
 King David knew his destiny too.
-Let's take a quick look at Psalms 17.
+Let us take a quick look at Psalms 17.
 Here David was asking God to vindicate his cause from the wealthy men of his time who were fed by the goodness of God.
 These people were all taken care of by God, and fed by God.
-But they didn't realize it and they didn't stop to consider it.
-David said he didn't envy them, but in verse 15 he says why.
+But they did not realize it and they did not stop to consider it.
+David said he did not envy them, but in verse 15 he says why.
 He doesn't envy the men of this world.
-In verse 15 he say why.
+In verse 15 he says why.

-As for me, I will behold your face in righteousness.
-I shall be satisfied when I awake with your likeness.
+Psalm 17:15 As for me, I will see Your face in righteousness; I shall be satisfied when I awake with Your likeness.